 Classes will be held in the large open area of the shipping container barn where there is almost always a nice breeze (no air conditioning).
 If you have a favorite lawn or folding chair you are invited to bring it.

 Since we will be running everything off of our 1.6KW solar panel system we will all have to be mindful of how much electricity we are consuming.
 When the sun is high and bright we will have plenty of energy.
-By evening however we will need to conserve a bit.
-And we do have a back-up gasoline powered electric generator if it becomes necessary.
+By evening however, we will need to conserve a bit.
+As a back up, we have a gasoline-powered electric generator if/when it becomes necessary.

 Group and Personal Design Projects

 For all PDC trainings, students work on several design projects and usually in small groups.
 These design exercises are a requirement of certification.
 The projects selected will be determined by the instructors but student’s preferences are strongly considered.

 Bring Your Own Design Project: If one of the reasons you are taking this training is to learn the skills necessary to create a permaculture design for your own home, business, farm or property, we invite you to bring information about your site to the training.
 If you have them, bring a sketch of your property in fairly accurate proportions and/or an aerial view photo or map.
 We can look this information up online as well.
 Also bring a plant list of what is on your property now (does not have to be exhaustive – what are the dominant species – place them on the sketch), note the sunny and shady parts of the property and what direction is south.
 You should also be as clear as you can be about what your current dreams or visions are for the property.
 There will be some time in the latter part of the course where these individual projects can be explored.

 What to Pack & Other Details